 2 roasted red peppers, peeled and seeded, diced

-1 tablespoon vinegar such as red wine, rice, sherry, or even balsamic
+1 tablespoon vinegar (red wine, rice, sherry, or balsamic)

-2 tablespoons white wine such as sauvignon blanc, or chardonnay
+2 tablespoons white wine (Sauvignon blanc, or Chardonnay)

 Salt and fresh ground white pepper to taste